berops/claudie/docs/input-manifest/api-reference.md

 - `static` [Static](#static)

-  List of static nodepools of already existing machines, not created by of Claudie, used for Kubernetes or loadbalancer clusters.
-Typically, these would be on-premises machines.
+  List of static nodepools of already existing machines, not provisioned by Claudie, used for Kubernetes or loadbalancer clusters.
+These can be baremetal servers or VMs with IPs assigned.
+Claudie is able to join them into existing clusters, or provision clusters solely on the static nodepools.
+Typically we'll find these being used in on-premises scenarios, or hybrid-cloud clusters.

 ## Dynamic

-Dynamic nodepools are defined for cloud provider machines that Claudie is expected to create.
+Dynamic nodepools are defined for cloud provider machines that Claudie is expected to provision.

 - `name`